ahadjidj/Streaming-Workshop-with-HDF/README.md

 ## Create schemas in Schema Registry

-In this workshop, we will manipulate three type of events.
+In this workshop, we will manipulate two type of events.
+Go to Schema Registry from Ambari and create the following schemas.

 ### Customer events